 Soak the seeds in tepid water for 24 hours before planting.
 Then put them in a small container with some damp peat moss.
 Use about 50 seeds per tablespoon of peat moss.
 Put a lid on the container and keep it in your refrigerator at 35 to 40 degrees Fahrenheit for three months.
 (This is called stratification.)

 After three months, plant the seeds three times as deep as their length in a tray of damp, sterile seed-starting mix.
 Make sure the tray has drainage holes.
-Sow the seeds every 1 1/2-inches and keep them under a grow light for 16 hours a day.
+Sow the seeds every 1 1/2-inch and keep them under a grow light for 16 hours a day.